Marble Blast Ultra: Legacy

 Marble Blast Ultra was delisted from the Xbox Live Arcade service in February 2011.
-Despite this, a Microsoft Windows version was released in 2015.
 GarageGames, now a subsidiary of Graham Software Development, retained the rights to the Torque Engine which powers Marble Blast Ultra, but not the rights to the game.
 Game rights are property of InstantAction Holdings.
 GarageGames CEO Eric Preisz said that it was "unlikely" that the studio would reacquire the rights to its games.

 The members of the development team later worked on a spiritual successor, Marble It Up!, which was released for the Nintendo Switch in September 2018 and subsequently for Windows and Apple Arcade.

 A sequel to Marble It Up!, Marble It Up!
 Ultra was released for PlayStation 5, PlayStation 4, Nintendo Switch, Xbox Series X/S, Windows, Linux, and Xbox One in July 2023.